-Ospreys were first introduced to Rutland to help restore the bird as a breeding species in England and help its chance of long-term survival.
-They have been breeding in Rutland since 2001, when the first healthy chick was hatched.
-Since then, a successful breeding programme has been underway and visitors come from near and far to watch them through Spring and Summer before they make their long journey to northern Europe for the winter.
-2010 saw five pairs raise twelve healthy chicks, which is the most ever in a year!
+The Rutland Osprey Project has, for over 20 years, been key to the reintroduction of breeding pairs of Ospreys, helping to guarantee their chance of long-term survival.
+Ospreys have been breeding in Rutland since 2001, when the first healthy chick was hatched.
+Since then, a successful breeding programme has been underway and visitors come from near and far to watch them through Spring and Summer before they make their long journey to West Africa for the winter.
+In 2016 there were 7 breeding pairs in the county and 15 chicks fledged.

-Two well equipped centres at the Rutland Water offer bird watchers a fantastic view of the reservoir.
-The larger venue, Anglian Water Birdwatching Centre at Egleton has numerous facilities including hides, visitor centre and shop, education section and offers guided walks with the professionals.
-Lyndon Hill Nature Reserve is smaller in size but equal in appeal and has just been completed revamped; a lesser known gem it is well worth seeking out during a visit to Rutland.
-Find out more about what the Anglian Water Birdwatching Centre and Lyndon Nature Reserve can offer by clicking here
+Two well equipped centres at Rutland Water offer bird watchers a fantastic view of the reservoir.
+The larger venue, Anglian Water Birdwatching Centre at Egleton has numerous facilities including hides, visitor centre, shop, education section as well as offering guided walks with Nature Experts.

-The footpaths around Rutland Water provide an excellent platform from which to view the plethora of wildlife; bring a pair of binoculars and see what you can spot.
-Alternatively, join one of the guided walks on offer from Anglian Water Birdwatching Centre, where an experienced warden will guide you around the nature reserve.
-For more information, click here to visit their website or contact the Tourist Information Centre on 01780 686800.
+The footpaths around Rutland Water provide an excellent platform from which to view an abundance of wildlife.
+Make sure you bring a pair of binoculars or, alternatively, join one of the guided walks on offer from Anglian Water Birdwatching Centre, where an experienced warden will guide you around the nature reserve.
+For more information contact the Visitor Centre on 01780 686800.